WindRunnerCer/defne/README.md

 Prequisite
-Lombok plugin
+-Lombok plugin
-Maven and Java 1.8 is used.
+-Maven and Java 1.8 is used.

 You can test the application via
 Swagger http://localhost:8080/swagger-ui.html